How to Bra Shop for Your Daughter: Things I Wish Someone Had Told Me When I Was Buying My First Bra

 Tip 4: Remember, your daughter is growing.

 The number of times I had to use my own pocket/birthday/Christmas money to buy bras is ridiculous.
 Whilst your daughter is growing into her body, make sure you remember to take her shopping fairly frequently.
-Maybe stick something in your diary for 5-6 months down the track every time you guys go shopping?
-We all know that wearing a bra that doesn’t fit sucks, so combattng that by making sure what she’s wearing still fits fairly regularly is a pretty good idea.
+Maybe stick something in your diary for five or six months down the track every time you guys go shopping?
+We all know wearing a bra that doesn’t fit sucks, so combatting that by making sure what she’s wearing still fits fairly regularly is a pretty good idea.

 Good luck and have fun shopping!
 This can be a great opportunity to reconnect/strengthen your relationship!